 London Metropolitan University places students – and their future careers – at the centre of everything it does.
 The University provides first-rate teaching, state-of-the-art facilities and a wealth of opportunities to help you find employment during and after your studies.
+The latest Destinations of Leavers from Higher Education survey found that 95% of London Met 2016 graduates are in work or further study six months after graduating.
+The University's focus on teaching standards has seen it ranked above some of the capital's most prestigious institutions for teaching excellence.
 Find your ideal course today.

 The University’s location in one of the world’s most exciting capital cities gives you access to an abundance of opportunities, from the best places to meet new people and socialise to being on the doorstep of some of the most successful businesses in your field.

 London Met’s facilities include a £30 million Science Centre, a state-of-the-art mock courtroom, a £100,000 newsroom, specialist art and design workshops, and some of London's most advanced computer labs.

 The University’s dedicated careers and employability team will support and advise you both during and after your studies.
 We run a mentoring scheme, which can put you in touch with a professional from your chosen sector, as well as a graduate internship scheme, which offers around 30 paid internships each year.
 Many courses include work placement modules that count towards your final degree and many are accredited by professional bodies, which will give your qualification extra weight.

 London Met’s student services are accredited by Matrix and have been awarded the Buttle Quality Mark for Care Leavers.
 The University is also in the process of investing £125 million to create a single campus in Islington, which is developing a more connected community and building on its links with the local area.

 "The facilities were great - I didn't ever think that as a student I'd get access to that kind of equipment." - Annina Whipp, Dietetics and Nutrition BSc graduate